LucieLuS/Civilwar_onset_contageous/README.md

 # Civilwar_onset_contageous

 ## Civil war dataset:
 UCDP UCDP/PRIO Armed Conflict Dataset Codebook:  UCDP datasets have always relied on the 25 deaths in a calendar year threshold for inclusion in its datasets.
-A link to its codebook:chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/viewer.html?pdfurl=https%3A%2F%2Fucdp.uu.se%2Fdownloads%2Fucdpprio%2Fucdp-prio-acd-211.pdf&clen=292699&chunk=true
+A link to its codebook: chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/viewer.html?pdfurl=https%3A%2F%2Fucdp.uu.se%2Fdownloads%2Fucdpprio%2Fucdp-prio-acd-211.pdf&clen=292699&chunk=true

 After filtering: from 2010-2020, in the African region, we have N=205.